 As explained earlier, there are three common types of solar panels available.
 These are the monocrystalline, polycrystalline, and thin-film solar panels.

-If you have a lot of gadgets, then it’s best to purchase either crystalline solar panels.
+If you have a lot of gadgets, then it’s to purchase either crystalline solar panels.
 In terms of energy efficiency, they are quite reliable, with the monocrystalline variant being the superior of the two.
 Moreover, they are also durable and made to withstand a lot of environmental factors.

 However, keep in mind that these types are also quite expensive.
 If you have no qualms about the quality or just intend to power up a small number of gadgets and devices, then the thin-film solar panels are enough.